Rliop913/opened_beat_compiler/README.md

 beat compiler for musical programs like rhythm games;

-if you want to use this program, you need to follow beat_format check the example.json(about song_data format) and example2.json(about note_data format)
+if you want to use this program, check the example.json(about song_data format) and example2.json(about note_data format)

 how to use